eecs-338/eecs-338.github.io/README.md

 ### Description of Model

+Scripts are generated using a transformer-based architecture built on the OpenAI GPT-2 architecture and  implemented in PyTorch.
+The model consists of a stack of 12 transformer decoders with a total of 117 million parameters.
+Pretraining was performed on over 40 GB of internet text (~8 Million webpages).
+To learn the syntax and formatting of movie scripts,  the model was fine-tuned on movie scripts selected from Film Corpus 2.0.
+In particular, we fine-tuned models on 155 Sci-Fi and 192 Romance movie scripts to demonstrate the ability of our model at learning not only the format of movie scripts but also the stylistic variations in each genre.

 ### Different Parsing Explorations That We Did

 We tried several different ways to parse the text that was generated from the model.
 The first thing we did was set up a formatter.
 This took the output from the model and formatted it to be more in line with traditional film script formatting.
 We were successful in this.